beshu/sword/README.md

 [**Documentation**](http://rubydoc.info/github/somu/sword/master/frames)
 [**Rubygems**](http://rubygems.org/gems/sword)

-Sword is a designer’s best friend.
-It allows to use any kind of preprocessor (Sass/Compass, CoffeeScript, Stylus, &c.) out-of-the box, to emulate real paths and to compile all your result into .zip-archive to upload your result to a server.
+**Sword** is a designer’s best friend.

+It works as follows: you put, say, `index.slim`, `main.sass` and `script.coffee` into your project folder, run Sword in it, it tells you to open `localhost:1111` in your browser, you do it, and you see your website all working.

+Technically, it is a Sinatra server application with a configurable environment, very wise routing mechanisms and a lot of metaprogramming stuff inside.

+Sword is designed to be used in local static website development, when you want to use different preprocessors like Sass, but you are way to lazy to compile them all manually.
+And you do not need to: really not comfortable.

+Still, Sword can be used as a smart but slow semi-production server.
+You can easily deploy it on your own server using `--daemonize`, `--pid <path>`, `--compress` and `--cache` flags.
+Those were added to run Sword on the server.

+**Sword** uses [semantic versioning](http://semver.org) starting with version 1.6.0.

 Get started
 -----------

-**Sword** is avaliable as a gem:
+**Sword** is avaliable as a gem, working with all popular Ruby versions (JRuby, Rubinius, Ruby 1.8...2.0):

 ```sh
 gem install sword
 ```

-Working with all popular Ruby versions (JRuby, Rubinius, Ruby 1.8..2.0).

 Running Windows?
-I’ve got your back.
-Here’s your [**.exe version**](https://github.com/somu/sword/blob/master/sword.exe?raw=true) with all necessary gems built-in.
+I’ve got your back. [**Here’s your executable**](https://github.com/somu/sword/blob/master/sword.exe?raw=true) with all necessary gems built-in.
 No Ruby required.

-Now you turn it on.
-If you are using compiled version, just throw the executable into the directory and you're ready to rock.
+Now you start it.
+If you are using the executable, just throw it into the project directory and you're ready to rock.
-If you are using it as gem:
+If you are using it as a gem:

 ```sh
 cd directory/you/wanna/watch